 According to BCC Research, the global market for resilient building design and planning technologies for climate-resilient cities should grow from $82.4 billion in 2020 to $124.8 billion by 2025, at a compound annual growth rate (CAGR) of 8.7% during 2020-2025 (BCC Research, 2020).

 Resiliency requires the transition to a resource-efficient economy, in which economic activity contributes as little as possible to the deterioration of socio-ecological systems.
-The good news is low-carbon and climate-resilient investments deliver far higher economic returns than investments in traditional infrastructure and fossil fuels (World Resources Institute, 2020).
-Investment in the circular economy, resilient building materials, and nature-based solutions are making significant contributions.
+The good news is that low-carbon and climate-resilient investments deliver far higher economic returns than investments in traditional infrastructure and fossil fuels (World Resources Institute, 2020).
+Investments in the circular economy, resilient building materials, and nature-based solutions are making significant contributions.

-The circular economy is economic activity that reduces the extraction and use of natural resources using already existing materials and products as inputs.
+The circular economy is an economic activity that reduces the extraction and use of natural resources using already existing materials and products as inputs.
 The key activities are recycling, remanufacturing, re-using, repairing, and sharing.
 The implementation of these activities in the value chain is illustrated in the figure below.